Tobyjcode/BrokeKnightGame/README.md

+🗡️ **BROKE KNIGHT GAME** 🛡️

+Ever dreamed of being a valiant knight?
+Well, this one's broke... but that won't stop them!
+Join our penniless protagonist on an epic (and budget-conscious) adventure through a perilous medieval world.

+**Why Play Broke Knight Game?**
+- 💰 Experience the struggles of adventuring on a shoestring budget
+- ⚔️ Master precise platforming and combat mechanics
+- 🏰 Explore beautifully crafted pixel art environments
+- 🎮 Simple to learn, challenging to master
+- 🌟 Perfect for speedrunners and casual players alike

+**Features:**
+- Fluid platforming mechanics
+- Challenging combat encounters
+- Charming pixel art style
+- Original soundtrack
+- Controller support

+Can you help our broke knight find glory despite their empty pockets?
+Download now and prove that valor isn't measured by the size of your coin purse!

+*Made with Godot Engine and a lot of heart ❤️*

 # Broke Knight Game

 **Broke Knight Game** is a 2D action platformer built with **Godot Engine**.
 Play as a broke but determined knight, overcoming obstacles and enemies in a challenging adventure.